Multiple Sclerosis . Autoreactive B-Cells . Treatment Response . Prognostic Biomarkers . Pathophysiology of Progressive MS . Precision Medicine

-Molecular and immunological analysis of Multiple Sclerosis
+Molecular and immunological analysis of Multiple Sclerosis and related disorders

 B cells and their targets in MS (Derfuss group)

 B-cells have a major role in the pathogenesis of MS. Depletion of B-cells leads to a remarkable amelioration of the disease.
 The mechanisms by which B-cells impact MS are however incompletely understood.
 Our research focuses on the identification of novel B-cell autoantigens and the characterization of the interaction of auto-aggressive B-cells with the CNS.
 We could show that antibodies against native myelin oligodendrocyte glycoprotein (MOG) identify a subset of patients with neuromyelitis optica and are also found in SLE patients with CNS involvement (Pröbstel et al., 2015; Pröbstel et al., 2019).
 Using transgenic animal models, we were able to prove a new concept how infection could lead to the development of autoantibodies like those against MOG.
 We identified the co-capture of membrane antigens by the B cell receptor as a key step in initiating an autoimmune response in the context of an infection (Sanderson et al., 2017).
 This work is now continued by analyzing the capacity of B cell to migrate to peripheral tissues including the CNS and harvest their cognate and non-cognate antigens from the tissue.
 The phenomenon of membrane capture can also be used to purify anti-viral B cells from blood (Zimmermann et al., 2019; Callegari et al., 2022), to clone autoantibodies against the acetylcholine receptor in myasthenia gravis patients (Rose et al., 2022) and to identify novel B cell autoantigens in MS.